Relation between leading divergences in nonrenormalizable $4D$ supersymmetric theories: Introduction

 where $f^{ABC}$ are totally antisymmetric structure constants of the group $G$.
 For an arbitrary representation $R$ the generators denoted by $T^A$ satisfy the same commutation relations $[T^A, T^B]= if^{ABC} T^C$.
 Using them, we define the group Casimirs by the equations

 The NSVZ equation (\ref{NSVZ_Equation}) establishes the relation between the gauge $\beta$-function in a certain approximation and the anomalous dimension of the matter superfields in all previous loops.
 However, multiloop calculations made in \cite{Jack:1996vg,Jack:1996cn,Jack:1998uj,Harlander:2006xq} (see \cite{Mihaila:2013wma} for a review) demonstrated that the NSVZ equation is valid only for certain renormalization prescriptions called ``NSVZ schemes''.
 In particular, for the most popular in the supersymmetric case $\overline{\mbox{DR}}$ scheme (when a theory is regularized by dimensional reduction \cite{Siegel:1979wq} and the renormalization is made with the help of modified minimal subtraction \cite{Bardeen:1978yd}) the NSVZ equation does not hold starting from the order $O(\alpha^2,\alpha\lambda^2,\lambda^4)$, where the dependence of RGFs on the renormalization prescription becomes important.
+The general equations describing the scheme dependence of the NSVZ equation can be found in \cite{Kutasov:2004xu,Kataev:2014gxa}.